mozzling/axiom-design-docs/content/pages/button.md

 main_introduction: Buttons trigger an action.
 They describe the action using text, an icon, or a combination of both.
 title: Button
-component_introduction: Buttons trigger an action.
-They describe the action using text, an icon, or a combination of both.
 sections:
   - type: block_list
     title: Anatomy